PLANTING THE SEED

 Shawn and Julie stepped back from day-to-day operations at Mountain Rose Herbs and formed a three-person executive team to lead the company.
 Chief Operations Officer Jennifer Gerrity, Chief Marketing and Customer Officer Irene Wolansky, and Chief Financial Officer Cameron Stearns now oversee the inner workings of this bustling organic botanicals supplier.

-In an effort to give our customers the best possible experience, we opened our first brick-and-mortar store in 2016.
-Mountain Rose Herbs Mercantile, located in downtown Eugene, Oregon, offers free pick-ups of online orders and also sells a selection of our most popular products in sizes suited for home use.
-In 2017, we also began producing our own extracts, elixirs, and syrups as a part of an asset acquisition from the small local company Terra Firma Botanicals.
-For the first time, MRH will now produce Terra Firma’s recipes under the Mountain Rose Herbs label using fresh, sustainably harvested ingredients.
+In an effort to provide our customers with the best possible experience, we opened our first brick-and-mortar store in 2016.
+Mountain Rose Herbs Mercantile, located in the Farmers’ Union Marketplace in downtown Eugene, Oregon, offers our amazing selection for purchase in person.
+In 2017, we also began producing our own extracts, elixirs, and syrups as part of an asset acquisition from the small local company Terra Firma Botanicals.
+Mountain Rose Herbs was now able to produce Terra Firma’s recipes under the Mountain Rose Herbs label using fresh, sustainably harvested ingredients.
+We continued to expand our facilities in 2018 with the opening of our new milling facility in West Eugene, giving us full, hands-on control over the milling process for our products for the first time.